nehalahane22-sketch/Play-Store-App-Review-Analysis/README.md

-# Play-Store-App-Review-Analysis
-📱 Google Play Store App Analysis & User Review Insights 📌 Project Overview

-This project performs comprehensive Exploratory Data Analysis (EDA) on Google Play Store applications and user reviews to uncover trends in app performance, user engagement, ratings, pricing models, and sentiment patterns.

-The analysis combines app-level data with user review data to generate business insights that can help improve app strategy, monetization, and user satisfaction.

-🎯 Business Objectives

-Analyze app categories and distribution patterns

-Identify factors influencing app ratings

-Study relationship between installs, price, and ratings

-Examine free vs paid app performance

-Analyze user sentiment trends from reviews

-Provide data-driven recommendations for app growth and optimization

-📂 Dataset Description
-1️⃣ Play Store Data

-Contains metadata about applications including:

-App Name

-Category

-Rating

-Reviews

-Installs

-Type (Free/Paid)

-Price

-Content Rating

-Genres

-Last Updated

-Android Version

-2️⃣ User Reviews Data

-Contains:

-App Name

-User Review

-Sentiment (Positive / Negative / Neutral)

-Sentiment Polarity

-Sentiment Subjectivity

-🧹 Data Cleaning & Preprocessing

-The following preprocessing steps were performed:

-Removed duplicate applications

-Handled missing values in rating and review fields

-Cleaned special characters from Installs column

-Converted Price and Reviews columns into numeric format

-Standardized categorical variables

-Merged Play Store data with User Reviews dataset

-Converted date fields into datetime format

-📊 Exploratory Data Analysis
-1️⃣ App Distribution Analysis

-Most popular app categories

-Category-wise rating distribution

-Content rating breakdown

-2️⃣ Ratings & Install Analysis

-Relationship between number of installs and ratings

-Impact of reviews on app ratings

-High-install vs high-rating comparison

-3️⃣ Pricing Analysis

-Free vs Paid app distribution

-Price range impact on ratings

-Revenue opportunity patterns

-4️⃣ Sentiment Analysis

-Distribution of Positive, Negative, and Neutral reviews

-Sentiment polarity trends

-App categories with highest positive sentiment

-5️⃣ Correlation Analysis

-Correlation between:

-Reviews & Installs

-Rating & Reviews

-Price & Rating

-🔍 Key Insights

-📈 Free apps dominate the marketplace in terms of installs

-⭐ Apps with higher review counts tend to maintain stable ratings

-💰 Paid apps are fewer but may have niche loyal user bases

-🧠 Sentiment analysis reveals strong alignment between polarity score and rating

-📊 Certain categories consistently receive higher engagement

-💡 Business Recommendations

-Focus on user review management to improve ratings

-Encourage feedback from high-install user base

-Optimize pricing strategy based on category competition

-Use sentiment analysis for early issue detection

-Invest in high-growth categories for better ROI

-🛠 Tech Stack

-Python

-Pandas

-NumPy

-Matplotlib

-Seaborn

-Jupyter Notebook
+GOOGLE PLAY STORE APP REVIEW ANALYSIS
+Data-Driven Insights from App Metadata & User Sentiment 🔎 PROJECT OVERVIEW

+This project presents a comprehensive Exploratory Data Analysis (EDA) of Google Play Store applications combined with user review sentiment analysis.
+The objective is to uncover patterns in app performance, ratings, installs, pricing strategies, and user feedback trends.

+The analysis integrates structured app metadata with unstructured review sentiment data to derive actionable business insights that can support product strategy, monetization optimization, and user engagement improvement.

+🎯 PROBLEM STATEMENT

+The mobile application ecosystem is highly competitive.
+Understanding what drives higher ratings, more installs, and positive user sentiment is critical for app developers and business stakeholders.

+This project aims to answer:

+What factors influence app ratings?

+How do installs and reviews correlate?

+Do paid apps perform better than free apps?

+How does user sentiment align with ratings?

+Which app categories dominate the marketplace?

+📊 DATASET DESCRIPTION

+The analysis is based on two datasets:

+Play Store Application Data

+This dataset contains detailed metadata about applications including category, rating, number of reviews, number of installs, pricing, content rating, and last update information.

+User Review Data

+This dataset includes user review text along with sentiment classification, sentiment polarity, and subjectivity scores.

+Both datasets were cleaned, processed, and merged to generate consolidated analytical insights.

+🧹 DATA PREPROCESSING

+Before performing analysis, extensive data cleaning and transformation steps were applied.

+Text-based numeric fields such as installs and price were cleaned and converted into numerical formats.
+Missing values in rating and review-related columns were handled appropriately.
+Duplicate applications were removed to ensure accuracy.
+Date fields were converted into proper datetime format to enable time-based analysis.

+The datasets were then merged using the app name as the key identifier, enabling combined metadata and sentiment evaluation.

+📈 EXPLORATORY DATA ANALYSIS

+The exploratory phase focused on identifying structural patterns in the dataset.

+App category distribution was analyzed to determine dominant segments in the marketplace.
+Rating trends were evaluated to understand how user feedback varies across categories.
+Install patterns were studied to assess popularity distribution among applications.

+A detailed pricing analysis was conducted to compare performance between free and paid applications.
+The relationship between reviews, installs, and ratings was examined using correlation analysis.

+User sentiment analysis provided deeper insight into customer perception by evaluating polarity and sentiment distribution across different app categories.

+🔍 KEY INSIGHTS

+The analysis revealed that free applications dominate the platform in terms of total installs, while paid applications represent a smaller but more niche market segment.

+There is a strong relationship between the number of reviews and installs, indicating that higher user engagement contributes to increased visibility.

+Sentiment polarity aligns closely with rating trends, validating the importance of qualitative feedback in influencing app reputation.

+Certain categories consistently achieve higher ratings and stronger user sentiment, suggesting targeted investment opportunities for developers.

+💡 BUSINESS RECOMMENDATIONS

+Developers should focus on improving review management strategies to maintain higher ratings and user trust.

+Pricing strategy should be optimized based on category competition and user demand patterns.

+Sentiment monitoring can serve as an early detection mechanism for performance issues.

+High-growth categories identified through install and rating trends represent strong expansion opportunities.

+🛠 TECHNOLOGY STACK

+Python was used as the primary programming language for the analysis.

+Data manipulation and transformation were performed using Pandas and NumPy.
+Visualization and pattern analysis were conducted using Matplotlib and Seaborn within a Jupyter Notebook environment.